xiaoylu/leetcode_category/MaxFlow/Readme.md

 * Input: a graph with edge capacity, source `s` and destination `t`
 * Output: max flow from s to t  (the flow over every edge is no more than its capacity)

-Maximum flow can be used for max matching in bi-parite graph if we create a fake source S and fake destination T, each connecting to the nodes of one layer in the bi-parite graph.

 Edmonds-Karp implementation of the Ford-Fulkerson algorithm:

 * repeat forever